-Our outreach programs have gone virtual this year!
+In response to the pandemic, our outreach programs have gone virtual again this year!
 Programs will be conducted via the Tennessee Aquarium’s Zoom account unless other arrangements are requested in advance.

-*Please note, all programs require booking at least 10 business days in advance and are available through April 30 for the current school year.
+*Please note, all programs require booking at least 10 business days in advance and are available for the 2021-2022 school year.

 Every living thing has “tools for survival” whether they are body parts or behaviors.
 Your students become “adaptation detectives,” searching for evidence of adaptations while focusing on one of the groups of organisms below.